 Each embedded project requires a different approach, especially when it comes to developing what's under the hood.
 Depending on the hardware you choose, your project may either be successful or cause time and cost losses.
-Whenever a business owner comes up with a distinct idea of an individual device or whole embedded system, the first development brainstorm they have revolves around component selection.
+Whenever a business owner comes up with a distinct idea of an individual device or whole embedded system, their first development brainstorm revolves around the component selection.

 A microcontroller is the most important component you should think of first.
 With the right MCU, your device will run smoothly, attracting plenty of end users.
 One of the most popular MCU manufacturers is STMicroelectronics, whose products are used worldwide in thousands of solutions.
 Having hands-on experience with ST's microcontrollers, our embedded engineers collected useful knowledge about their MCUs and are happy to share it.

 In this article, our Head of Embedded Development Pavlo Matiieshyn sheds some light on the ST microcontrollers we at Lemberg Solutions use for embedded projects of all sorts.